 Hearing aids, dentures, eyeglasses, contacts, prosthetic devices, and surgical supplies also count as long as they’re not covered by insurance.

 Irrevocable Medical Trust

-An irrevocable medical trust is money set aside that becomes part of trust that pays out to certain beneficiaries.
+An irrevocable medical trust is money set aside that becomes part of the trust that pays out to certain beneficiaries.
 This money is permanently placed in the trust and managed by somebody other than the person or their spouse.
-Often the money pays out to beneficiaries once the person passes away but it can also be paid to the original Trustor—generally not for at least 5 years after the trust is established.
+Often the money pays out to beneficiaries once the person passes away but it can also be paid to the original Trustor—generally not for at least five years after the trust is established.
 Trusts are complicated and creating one to qualify for Medicaid adds an additional level of complexity.
 Trusts require an estate attorney.

 You might hear of Irrevocable funeral trusts, which establish a trust for burial expenses with the funeral home named as the beneficiary.
 Many experts advise against this type of arrangement.
 There are other ways of prepaying burial expenses.

 Because the spouse is allowed a higher amount of income than the person applying for Medicaid, transferring money to an annuity and having it pay to the spouse is an acceptable spend-down strategy as long as it pays out before the end of the community spouse’s life expectancy.
 Look for a single premium immediate annuity because the money is paid as a single lump sum with payouts beginning immediately.